DimitrisTsel/DjangoCRM/README.md

 1. Clone the repository:
 https://github.com/DimitrisTsel/DjangoCRM.git

-2. Navigate to the project directory: `cd django-crm`
+2. Navigate to the project directory: `cd dcrm`
 3. Activate the virtual environment:
 - On Windows:
   ```